firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://danger.rulez.sk/projects/bruteforceblocker/blist.php).

-The last time downloaded was found to be dated: Wed Jun 10 22:34:06 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun 11 01:37:19 UTC 2015.

 The ipset `bruteforceblocker` has **1706** entries, **1706** unique IPs.